romgar/presentations/pypi_deployment/pypi_deployment.md

 ---

-# Generate your secure password
+# GitHub: deploy section credentials

+user: your PyPI username

+password: should be generated with:

     !shell
     $ gem install travis